 Building the Pulsar endpoint

-After running the pre-tasks recipes and having properly edited the vars.tf file (see section Terraform variables details), we are ready to create the Pulsar endpoint.
+After having properly edited the pre_tasks.tf and vars.tf file (see section Terraform variables details), we are ready to create the Pulsar endpoint.

 Navigate into the Pulsar infrastructure directory: